List of Making Fiends characters: Charlotte

-Charlotte is a fictional main character in the animated television series Making Fiends.
+Charlotte is one of the fictional main characters in the animated television series Making Fiends.
 She is the happy good character and the complete opposite to Vendetta.
 She is voiced and created by Amy Winfrey and first appeared in the pilot episode of the web series on July 14, 2003.
 The web series ran for 21 episodes between 2003 and 2005, and the television series aired on Nicktoons Network from October 4 to November 1, 2008.

-Charlotte believes she and Vendetta are best friends.
-Vendetta, however, hates Charlotte and tries to destroy her with her homemade fiends.
+Charlotte is oblivious to the fact that Vendetta hates her and is trying to destroy her with her homemade fiends.
 Charlotte will probably never notice that Vendetta tries to kill her.
 Somehow when Vendetta unleashes a fiend onto Charlotte, Charlotte always finds a way to make the fiend friendly.

 Role in Making Fiends

 Charlotte is a happy, blue, little girl from Vermont.
 She moved to Clamburg with her grandmother Charlene.
 Charlotte's parents are supposedly astronauts though it is also suggested that they are both dead.
-Charlotte believes she and Vendetta are best friends, but Vendetta wants to destroy her.
+Charlotte believes her and Vendetta are best friends, but Vendetta wants to destroy her.
 Charlotte loves vegetables, cheese, pancakes, and most of all, Vendetta's fiends, which she thinks are cute animals, such as ponies and puppies.
 Charlotte also likes to play the tuba, play with the leaf blower, and pretend to be different things.
-Charlotte often phrases "tee hee!", "yippee!", and "hooray!".
+Charlotte often uses phrases such as "tee hee!", "yippee!", and "hooray!".
 Charlotte's careless, innocent personality antagonizes Vendetta, and has even shown to be a danger to Clamburg in general in a few occasions.
-She even has broken into Vendetta's house or invited herself to other people's houses without invitation.
+She even has broken into Vendetta's house or invited herself to other people's houses without invitation or permission.
 Many scenes of her innocent antics are designed to provoke sympathy for anyone who is involved on many occasions, many times driving the victim horribly frightened.

 Charlotte has a pet hamster named Buttons and a scissors fiend named Buttons 2.
 Charlotte's grandmother Charlene is just like her, only older.
 They are both always happy and see everything as friendly.
 They live together in a blue house with a rainbow surrounding it.

 Charlotte attends Mu Elementary School in class room four with Mr. Milk teaching.
-She sits next to Marion, a nervous periwinkle overweight girl.
+She sits next to Marion, a nervous periwinkle overweight cowardly girl.

 She is believed to be 9 or 10 years old.